popov895/powerline-config/README.md

-# powerline-config
-Configuration for the powerline
+# Configuration for the powerline